The 2007 Cuba Debacle

 Since I’m skipping around chronologically, this story requires a bit of prefacing.
 Back in the day, before porn, air, and freedom became free; pornography really was a multi-billion dollar business.
 We all worked online, so there was absolutely no need to travel.
 However, anywhere more than two webmasters could assemble in an exotic location for “trade shows”, “networking”, and most importantly shenanigans we would do just that.

 It was such an occasion when my business partner and I found ourselves in Panama City, Panama (not Florida’s “Redneck Riviera”).
 After a few days of hedonism, dozens of Colombian hookers, and an ounce of Devil's Dandruff, the rest of the group was going to continue the “webmaster excess” tour to Costa Rica.

-We were faced with a conundrum: Do “more of the same” in Costa Rica or do something “really gangsta” and go to Cuba.
+We faced with a conundrum: Do “more of the same” in Costa Rica or do something “real gangsta” and go to Cuba.
 You can’t take a flight directly from the United States, but you can go if you’re already in a foreign country.